 Additional days are available, at an additional cost, for those that want to fish or stay longer than 4 nights.

-Not included in your Casa Vieja package are cost of obtaining and maintaining a valid passport, Intl. airfare to Guatemala City, airport security tax of $3 ea; meals, drinks and touring outside the lodge; room tax of $28 per night (must be collected in Guatemala); beer and alcohol, laundry, gratuities to lodge staff, captain and boat crews and drivers and items of a personal nature.
+Not included in your Casa Vieja package are international airfare to Guatemala City, Guatemala room tax of $28/room/night (must be collected in Guatemala), gratuities to lodge staff, captain & boat crews, and drivers, and any tours and meals outside of the Lodge.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.
 Click HERE for Travel Guard's Policies and more information